noobshow/terms/merchant_declaration/hk.md

 ## RECITALS:

-(A) You have contracted with Stripe Payments Europe Limited, a company incorporated under the laws of Ireland with registered number 513174 and having its registered office at c/o A&L Goodbody, IFSC, North Wall Quay, Dublin (“Stripe”) to receive certain services related to payment execution processing (the “Stripe Services”) as set out in particular in the [Stripe Services Agreement](https://stripe.com/hk/legal) between You and Stripe.
+(A) You have contracted with Stripe Payments Europe Limited, a company incorporated under the laws of Ireland with registered number 513174 and having its registered office at c/o A&L Goodbody, IFSC, North Wall Quay, Dublin ("Stripe") to receive certain services related to payment execution processing (the "Stripe Services") as set out in particular in the [Stripe Services Agreement](https://stripe.com/hk/legal) between You and Stripe.

-(B) You wish to use via the Stripe Services, certain payment acquiring services (the “FDMS Services”) with respect to Visa and MasterCard Card transactions, to be provided by First Data Merchant Solutions (Hong Kong) Private Limited, a company incorporated under the laws of Hong Kong under registration number 1042361 and having its registered office at Suite 1802-04, Level 18 Dorset House, Taikoo Place, 979 King’s Road, Island East, Hong Kong) (“FDMS”)) and FDMS agrees to provide to you the FDMS Services on the terms as set out in this Merchant Declaration and the [FDMS Agreement](https://stripe.com/files/legal/FDMS_Agreement.pdf).
+(B) You wish to use via the Stripe Services, certain payment acquiring services (the "FDMS Services") with respect to Visa and MasterCard Card transactions, to be provided by First Data Merchant Solutions (Hong Kong) Private Limited, a company incorporated under the laws of Hong Kong under registration number 1042361 and having its registered office at Suite 1802-04, Level 18 Dorset House, Taikoo Place, 979 King's Road, Island East, Hong Kong) ("FDMS")) and FDMS agrees to provide to you the FDMS Services on the terms as set out in this Merchant Declaration and the [FDMS Agreement](https://stripe.com/files/legal/FDMS_Agreement.pdf).

-(C) You wish FDMS to settle funds for transactions successfully acquired via the FDMS Services to the accounts in the name of Earthport PLC used by Stripe to make subsequent onward settlement to you (in order to enable Stripe to provide consolidated settlement and reconciliation reporting to you as part of the Stripe Services) and for that reason you wish to agree to the terms of the settlement account nomination set out in [Settlement Account Nomination](#nomination) (Stripe and FDMS are, collectively, the “Service Providers”).
+(C) You wish FDMS to settle funds for transactions successfully acquired via the FDMS Services to the accounts in the name of Earthport PLC used by Stripe to make subsequent onward settlement to you (in order to enable Stripe to provide consolidated settlement and reconciliation reporting to you as part of the Stripe Services) and for that reason you wish to agree to the terms of the settlement account nomination set out in [Settlement Account Nomination](#nomination) (Stripe and FDMS are, collectively, the "Service Providers").

-(D) This Merchant Declaration and Agreement governs how the Stripe Services and the FDMS Services (each a “Service” and collectively, the “Services”) are to be provided and to clarify the Parties’ rights and obligations under each of the Stripe Services Agreement and the FDMS Agreement with respect to the FDMS Services (each an “Agreement” and collectively, the “Agreements”).
+(D) This Merchant Declaration and Agreement governs how the Stripe Services and the FDMS Services (each a "Service" and collectively, the "Services") are to be provided and to clarify the Parties' rights and obligations under each of the Stripe Services Agreement and the FDMS Agreement with respect to the FDMS Services (each an "Agreement" and collectively, the "Agreements").

 In consideration of their mutual promises the Parties (each of you, FDMS and Stripe) agree as follows: